Iga54/Iga54/README.md

     -  **DevTools**

-- 🌱 I’m currently learning new functionalities (fixtures) in Playwright.
+- 🌱 I’m currently learning new functionalities (fixtures) in Playwright

 - 🧠 My career goals:
     - I aim to further develop my skills in automated testing (UI) with Playwright